constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 Building on the proposal and of the related works of the [](#litterature_review) research questions and hypotheses are formalized, to guide the study.
 <ul>
-<li><span class="question_hypothesis">Question 1</span>: Can we achieve better query result completeness (and capture isoled data sources),
+<li><span class="question_hypothesis">Question 1</span>: Can we achieve better query result completeness (and capture <span class="comment spelling" data-author="RT">isoled</span> data sources) <span class="comment" data-author="RT">What do you mean by this capture?</span>
-better query execution time in the context of LTQP by making multiple SPARQL query engine collaborate?</li>
+and better query execution time in the context of LTQP by making multiple SPARQL query engine collaborate?</li>

-<li><span class="question_hypothesis">Question 2</span>: How can we minimize the overlapping of data sources exploration during CLTQP to avoid useless repeated calculation?</li>
+<li><span class="question_hypothesis">Question 2</span>: How can we minimize the overlapping of data sources exploration during CLTQP to avoid useless repeated calculation?<span class="comment" data-author="RT">What do you mean by calculation?
+Is it query processing?</span></li>

 <li><span class="question_hypothesis">Question 3</span>: How can we reduce query execution time by utilizing P2P caching in the context of CLTQP?</li>

 <li><span class="question_hypothesis">Hypothesis 1</span>: It is possible to partition the search space in the context of CLTQP,
-in a way that each engine can perform their query without the synchronization dominating the execution time.</li>
+in a way that each engine can perform their query without the synchronization dominating the execution time.<span class="comment" data-author="RT">Can you make this question more interesting?
+Because if we have an algorithm that doesn't do sync, then the answer is already "yes".</span></li>

-<li><span class="question_hypothesis">Hypothesis 2</span>: We can exploit the structural aspect of Solid to reduce the query execution time in CLTQP.
+<li><span class="question_hypothesis">Hypothesis 2</span>: We can exploit the structural aspect of Solid to reduce the query execution time in CLTQP.<span class="comment" data-author="RT">By how much do you hypothesize to reduce exec time with?
+50%?
+1%?
+99%?
+By an order relative to something else?</span>
 </li>

-<li><span class="question_hypothesis">Hypothesis 3</span>: Given a large enough search space, as in the number of data sources is such as the execution time is not dominated by the communication time, then
+<li><span class="question_hypothesis">Hypothesis 3</span>: Given a large enough search space, as in the number of data sources is such as the execution time is not dominated by the communication time<span class="comment" data-author="RT">I don't understand this second part of the sentence</span>, then
 the more engines collaborating, the lower average execution time and the higher the number of data sources explored.</li>
 </ul>
 Question 1 is the main question of my work.
 It is to determine if CLTQP is a useful query paradigm.